Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

 Commercially operated tours are available within the park.
 For further information see the tourism information links.

-The main picnic area at Green Mountains (O'Reilly) has toilets, tables and three electric barbecues.
+The main picnic area at Green Mountains section has toilets, tables and three electric barbecues.
 Lamington is popular for day visits, so expect crowded conditions in the picnic area during weekends and holiday seasons.
 Come prepared with your own seating and a fuel stove.

-Day visitors must bring their own rubbish bags as no bins are provided in the picnic areas and all rubbish (including food scraps and sanitary products) must be carried out of the park.
+Visitors must bring their own rubbish bags as no bins are provided in the picnic areas and all rubbish (including food scraps and sanitary products) must be carried out of the park.

 Those using human waste disposal kits or portable chemical toilets are to dispose of their waste in appropriate facilities off the mountain.
 Please do not empty these wastes into the hybrid toilets located on the park.